A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 of the index set $I$, where $i\in I_j$ if the image of $\Spec(\CO_{C_i})$ lies in $X_j$.
 Define $R^\circ_j:=\prod_{i\in I_j}\CO_{C_i}$.
 Since $X_j$ is affine, the collection of maps $\Spec(\CO_{C_i})\rightarrow X_j$, $i\in I_j$ determines a unique map

 As $\{\Spec(R^\circ_j)\}$, $j=1,\dots, n$ is a cover of $\Spec(R^\circ)$ by open-and-closed subspaces, we get a unique map

-What's more, by checking for each $j$ we see that when restricted along $\Spec(R)\hookrightarrow \Spec(R^\circ)$, we get back the given $R$-point.
+Moreover, by checking for each $j$ we see that when restricted along $\Spec(R)\hookrightarrow \Spec(R^\circ)$, we get back the given $R$-point.
 This shows that the double coset we considered is a singleton and $\tilde{\CP}$ is trivial as desired.

 To see that the inverse equivalence takes the stated form, assume $(\CP,\varphi_{\CP})$ extends to $(M',\varphi_{M'})$.
 Then the restriction $(M'_i,\varphi_{M'_i})$ to each $s_i$ extends the restriction $(\CP_i,\varphi_{\CP_i})$ of the given $\G$-shtuka.
 By uniqueness, $(M'_i,\varphi_{M'_i})=(M_i,\varphi_{M_i})$ and hence $(M',\varphi_{M'}) = (M,\varphi_{M})$. \end{proof}